School Program Approval

 On-the-Job Training (OJT) and Apprenticeship Training

-OJT programs must meet several criteria found in 38 USC §3677 and 38 C.F.R.
-21.4262(c); the high-level requirements include:
+OJT programs must meet several criteria found in the approval of training on the job and other training on-the-job courses; the high-level requirements include:

-• The OJT program provides the job skills and related training the trainee needs to be fully qualified for the job.
+- The OJT program provides the job skills and related training the trainee needs to be fully qualified for the job.

-• It is reasonably certain that the job for which the person is being trained will be available after the trainee completes the program.
+- It is reasonably certain that the job for which the person is being trained will be available after the trainee completes the program.

-• The job customarily requires between 6 months and two years of full-time OJT.
+- The job customarily requires between 6 months and two years of full-time OJT.

-• The length of the OJT is not longer than customarily required in the community.
+- The length of the OJT is not longer than customarily required in the community.

-• Progression and promotion to the next higher level depend on skills learned through OJT training and not just on such factors as length of service and normal turnover.
+- Progression and promotion to the next higher level depend on skills learned through OJT training and not just on such factors as length of service and normal turnover.

-• Must meet the standards of apprenticeship published by the Secretary of Labor under 29 USC §50a and 29 C.F.R.
-29.4, 5 and 29.6.
+- Must meet the standards of apprenticeship published by the Secretary of Labor under the following:

-• A signed copy of the training agreement for each Veteran or eligible person, making reference to the approved training program and wage schedule, is provided to the Veteran or eligible person and the Department of Veterans Affairs by the employer
+Administrative proceedings enforcing labor standards in federal construction contracts - A signed copy of the training agreement for each Veteran or eligible person, making reference to the approved training program and wage schedule, is provided to the Veteran or eligible person and the Department of Veterans Affairs by the employer

-Veterans can take advantage of OJT and Apprenticeship programs by sending an application for benefits to VA; presumably, the veteran has already made contact with an employer that has a program approved to provide apprenticeship training.
+Veterans can take advantage of OJT and apprenticeship programs by sending an application for benefits to VA; presumably, the veteran has already made contact with an employer that has a program approved to provide apprenticeship training.
 If the employer is not approved for VA benefits, the employer should contact the SAA for information on gaining approval.

 Department of Labor (DOL)-registered apprenticeship programs are "deemed approved" for Veterans training however, the SAAs act as a conduit for the flow of necessary approval information to VA.
 Employers who wish to have their apprenticeship program included in the listing of those eligible for VA education benefits must contact their SAA of jurisdiction.

-The difference between OJTs and Apprenticeship training is that apprenticeships are generally skilled trades that require at least two years of training and must follow specific DOL guidelines; OJTs are generally employer need based and generally do not require two years of training.
+The difference between OJTs and apprenticeship training is that apprenticeships are generally skilled trades that require at least two years of training and must follow specific DOL guidelines; OJTs are generally employer need based and generally do not require two years of training.

 Prohibitions to Approval

-• Programs must not be avocational
+Programs must not be avocational.

 Exceptions: None; The SAAs should not approve training of any kind that does not conclude with a standard college degree or certificate of training with a clear vocational objective or purpose.

-• Private and not-for-profit educational institutions that do not offer a standard college degree must have been operational for at least two years (2-year rule)
+Private and not-for-profit educational institutions that do not offer a standard college degree must have been operational for at least two years (2-year rule).

 This is an important safeguard preventing a "fly by night" operation from gaining approval without demonstrating a measure of quality and stability in its continuous operation.
 "Operation for two-years" is generally considered by SAAs to start from the time the entity was licensed and/or approved by other state regulatory authority, such as a state department of education or state department of business licensure.